-John Tsoukaridis, BoD Chairman & Managing Director.
+John Tsoukaridis , Honorary President.

 He is a graduate of Athens University of Economics, Department of Economy & Commerce.
 He started his career in 1973 when he graduated and joined the family company.
 He fully undertook the company's commercial department and achieved an ongoing increase of clientele.
 In 1979 he took up General Manager duties and the Company's Financial Management.

-Since 1996 to date he has been the Company's and the Group's Chairman and Managing Director.
+Since 1996 to 31/12/2020 he had been the Company's President and CEO.